 Before long, the six weeks arrived, and there was no hiding place; the ruling party lost dismally.
 As things are looking now it seems the ruling party APC is not sincerely ready for the general election.
 Thus, the election was postponed from 16 February 2019 to 23 February 2019 because of logistical problems.

-Despite the fact that all eyes are on Nigeria, numerous local and international observers and the
+Despite the fact that all eyes are on Nigeria, numerous local and international observers and the world have been in the country for days to perform their various duties as observers.

 As you know already, Nigeria is never short of conspiracy theories.
 These have been fuelled by strange events and activities that are occurring very close to the election day!
 For example, there have been reports of sporadic fire outbreaks in a few INEC (Independent National Electoral Commission) centres, very strange indeed when one considers the proximity of such fires to the election date.